Skip to main content Skip to accessibility

 • imposing any condition under the GST law or regulations

-For a full list of what you can appeal against, see Article 84 of the GST law 2007.
+The full list of decisions that you can appeal against are included in Article 84 of the GST law 2007.

 To appeal a GST decision, you must submit a written notice of appeal within 40 days of the date of the decision.
 A notice of appeal must be in writing and must specify the grounds of the appeal.

-Send your appeal to the Comptroller of Taxes, headed with 'GST appeal', and include your:
+Send your appeal to the Comptroller of Revenue and include your:

 • name